 The ancient Greeks had many names for the various types of nature spirits.
 Nymphs were female spirits of natural formations or specific locations - Dryads were one type of Nymph, the spirits of oak trees.
 The Meliae were the spirits of the ash trees.
 Naiads ruled over streams, books, and fountains.
 Oceans, flowers, clouds, meadows, groves, and mountains all also had their spirits or guardians.
 These spirits were given various names, and were thought of and treated in many different ways by different cultures.

 If one wishes to know and work with the spirits, it's best to begin with a cautious and respectful approach.
-See what traditional offerings were given in your area, that can be a good place to start.
+Seeing what traditional offerings were given in your area can be a good place to start.
 In the New Hampshire area that included tobacco, small stone or clay figures, beads, found feathers, and other such objects.
 Offerings of milk and honey, sweet grains, and wine are also commonly suggested - and while they are more European in nature, they seem to be welcomed here as well.
 Experiment.
-Leave the offerings, and spend some time out with the spirits.
+Leave the offerings, and spend some time outside.
 Take the time to listen, to really listen to these spirits that have been ignored for so long.
 Sometimes it can take weeks, or longer, to really begin to form a bond.

 Post a Comment